supabase-community/supabase-kt/README.md

 ✅ = full support

-☑️ = partial support: no built-in OAuth/OTP link handling.
-Linux also has no support for persistent storage.
-For Compose Auth, it relies on GoTrue as fallback.

-🚧 = experimental/needs feedback
+☑️ = partial support: check the corresponding README for more information

 ❌ = not supported